 Q. Where and when are the National Champions being held

-A. For 2013, the Nationals will be held in Overland Park, KS on July 22-July 28, 2013.
-The National competition is for U14 through U19 teams that have won their Regional competition.
+A. The National competition is for U14 through U19 teams that have won their Regional competition.
 Check USYS web page for location and dates.

 Q. I didn't find the answer to my question here

 Q. I read the Cup rules and still didn't find the answer to my question.